The Advice Service is here for you today call us on 02392843478

 Informal Procedure

-Complaints to do with halls accomodation are dealt with under the Residential Halls Complaints Procedure.
-If you cannot sort the complaint through this procedure, the complaint can then be dealt with by the Complaints Team.
+Complaints related to halls accommodation are dealt with under the Residential Halls Complaints Procedure.
+If you cannot resolve the complaint through this procedure, it can then be addressed by the Complaints Team.

 Formal Procedure

-The university has a criteria that will make your formal complaint eligible for a formal investigation:
+The university has criteria that will make your formal complaint eligible for investigation:

 • Name and contact details

-• Factually explain the circumstance, the nature and origin of the complaint
+• A factual explanation of the circumstances, the nature, and origin of the complaint

-• Include details of any prior attempt to resolve the issue
+• Details of any prior attempts to resolve the issue

 • The reason why you are not satisfied with the outcome of your informal complaint

-You can send your complaint back to us for feedback but do no await feedback from our service is it means mossing your deadline to complete the process.
+You can send your complaint back to us for feedback, but do not await feedback from our service if it means missing your deadline to complete the process.

-If they deem it eligible they will write to you within 5 working days to set out the next steps of the investigation.
-Once an investigator is designated they will conduct separate meetings with you and relevant members of staff.
-Once the investigation is complete a final report will be written.
-Then the complaint will be deemed either fully justified, partially justified or not justified and plans of action should be put in place.
+If it is deemed eligible, you will be contacted within 5 working days to outline the next steps of the investigation.
+Once an investigator is designated, they will conduct separate meetings with you and relevant members of staff.
+After the investigation is complete, a final report will be written.
+The complaint will then be deemed either fully justified, partially justified, or not justified, and plans of action should be put in place.

 Review